JvanKatwijk/terminal-DAB-xxx/README.md

 ![dab-cmdline](/terminal-dab-2.png?raw=true)

-If **PICTURES**  is configured, slides, that are encoded in the **Program Associated Data** part of the DAB data, are made visible in a separate widget.
+If **PICTURES**  is configured (which is the default setting), slides, that are encoded in the **Program Associated Data** part of the DAB data, are made visible in a separate widget.

 The program supports: